iosifeanyi/osdc-2023-01-perl/README.md

 * [Video 6-1](https://youtu.be/EuXjJNMlF7U)
 * [Video 6-2](https://youtu.be/j3fydLZ9cjU)

-## Session 7 GitHub Action for DBIx-Class
+## Session 7: GitHub Action for DBIx-Class, ack

 In this session we tried to add GitHub Actions (CI) to [DBIx::Class](https://metacpan.org/dist/DBIx-Class).